 The call was from the Phoenixville, Pa., fire department, saying that several hours earlier a 13-year-old boy was reported missing from his home.
 As Larry and his wife, Susan, quickly threw on some clothes and alerted their two dogs, Susan glanced at the clock.
 It was just after 4:00 a.m.
-They would have to move fast: The weather was unseasonably cool, and a storm was approaching.
+They would have to move fast, as the weather was unseasonably cool, and a storm was approaching.

 After arriving at the boy’s suburban home, a quick interview with his parents alerted the authorities and volunteers to the fact that the parents had had a disagreement with the boy and he had run away.
-The Bulandas’ veteran search-and-rescue dog Scout was given a scent article of the boy’s and immediately found a track, Scout followed the track down the driveway to a paved road, where he led the search team for about half a mile At that point, Scout veered off the road and went behind two houses, circled back out to the road and lost the scent.
+The Bulandas’ veteran search-and-rescue dog Scout was given a scent article belonging to the boy and immediately found a track.
+Scout followed the track down the driveway to a paved road, where he led the search team for about half a mile.
+At that point, Scout veered off the road and went behind two houses, circled back out to the road, and lost the scent.

 The boy sheepishly told everyone that he had been slipping from bush to bush to avoid being found.
 With a logic that perhaps only a teenager can truly comprehend, the boy decided to stay hidden when he saw all of the commotion — including police officers, fire trucks, and search-and-rescue dogs — and he was certain that he would get into more trouble with his parents than he already was.

-He may have eluded all the people searching for him, but he could not escape a well-trained dog’s nose.
+He may have evaded all the people searching for him, but he could not escape a well-trained dog’s nose.

 The Cost of Search and Rescue

-Canine search-and-rescue efforts have existed for decades, starting with the military’s use of dogs to search for war victims, but it was the bombing of the Alfred P. Murrah Federal Building in Oklahoma City that cemented in the minds of most Americans the image of handler and canine doing this type of work together.
+Canine search-and-rescue efforts have existed for decades, starting with the military’s use of dogs to search for war victims.
+But it was the 1995 bombing of the Alfred P. Murrah Federal Building in Oklahoma City that cemented in the minds of most Americans the image of handler and canine doing this type of work together.

 Although individual volunteers like the Bulandas conduct search and rescue across the country, the federal government also employs SAR dogs and handlers as part of the Federal Emergency Management Agency (FEMA).
-After the Oklahoma City bombing, the National Disaster Search Dog Foundation was created with the objective to increase by 300 the number of teams of certified disaster-search dogs and highly trained handlers.
+After the Oklahoma City bombing, the National Disaster Search Dog Foundation was created with the goal of increasing the number of teams of certified disaster-search dogs and highly trained handlers by 300.

-SAR work is at times grueling and dangerous for both human and animal.
+SAR work is at times grueling and dangerous for both humans and animals.
 Aside from the physical dangers, the dogs often pick up on the stress of the situation and show signs of depression.
-In Oklahoma City, for instance, many handlers staged scenes at the end of their shifts where a co-searcher would be “found” by a happy, exuberant SAR dog in order to give the dog a feeling of accomplishment.
+In Oklahoma City, for instance, many handlers staged scenes at the end of their shifts where a co-searcher would be “found” by a happy SAR dog in order to give the dog a feeling of accomplishment.

 Human SAR workers often suffer from depression, too.
 It helps, volunteers say, if both partners work in SAR or if the partner is employed in a similar profession, such as emergency medicine.

-There are two primary disciplines to choose from when training for K- 9 SAR: “live” or “dead.”
+There are two primary disciplines (“live” or “dead”) to choose from when training for K-9 SAR.

-Dogs who have trained for “dead” work, or human-remains detection (HRD), also called “cadaver dogs,” use primarily air-scent methods to search for the scent of human decomposition, to the exclusion of all others, eventually pinpointing the source and alerting the handler.
+Dogs who have trained for “dead” work, or human-remains detection (HRD), are also called “cadaver dogs.”
+They use primarily air-scent methods to search for the scent of human decomposition, to the exclusion of all others, eventually pinpointing the source and alerting the handler.

-Usually, a dog and handler will specialize and certify in one discipline or the other—not because the dogs can’t do both well, but to avoid confusion in findings in criminal cases that can be exploited by defense attorneys.
+Usually, a dog and handler will specialize and certify in one discipline or the other — not because the dogs can’t do both well, but to avoid confusion in findings in criminal cases.

 What Dogs Make Good Search-and-Rescue Dogs?

-SAR dogs search by sniffing the air and can pick up a human’s scent from as far away as a half mile – and sometimes farther.
-Dogs that perform water searches have been known to catch the scent from one and a half miles away.
-Breeds that excel at SAR include Border Collies, Bloodhounds, German Shepherd Dogs, Golden Retrievers, Labrador Retrievers, and, in some cases, Schipperkes, but almost any medium- to large-sized working or sporting breed that doesn’t suffer from separation anxiety when away from its handler can be up to the challenge.
+SAR dogs search by sniffing the air and can pick up a human’s scent from as far away as a half-mile, and sometimes farther.
+Dogs that perform water searches have been known to catch the scent from 1 1/2 miles away.
+Breeds that excel at SAR include Border Collies, Bloodhounds, German Shepherd Dogs, Golden Retrievers, Labrador Retrievers, and, in some cases, Schipperkes, but almost any medium- to large-sized working or sporting breed that doesn’t suffer from separation anxiety when away from their handler can be up to the challenge.

-For fun, Susan even trained her Havanese puppy in the finer art of SAR, and the dog got gold stars but was too small for such grueling work.
-A necessary factor, says Susan, is that the dog must be able to work independently.
+For fun, Susan even trained her Havanese puppy in the finer art of SAR.
+The dog got gold stars but was too small for such grueling work.
+A necessary factor for SAR work, says Susan, is that the dog must be able to work independently.
 In addition, the dogs must be people-motivated rather than game-motivated.